Concept of an Electromechanical Brake-By-Wire System for Battery-Electric Vehicles

 - Content

-- Brake-by-wire systems have received more and more attention in the recent years, but a closer look on the available systems shows, that they have not reached full by-wire level yet.
+- Brake-by-wire systems have received more and more attention in the recent years, but a close look on the available systems shows, that they have not reached full by-wire level yet.
 Most systems are still using hydraulic connections between main cylinder and the brake calipers on at least one axle to ensure functional safety.
-Mostly, this is the front axle, since the front brakes have to convert more kinetic energy during braking manoeuvers due to the dynamic wheel load shift.
-Electromechanical actuators are currently used for rear brake systems in hybrid brake-by-wire applications solely, since a loss of the front brake calipers can lead to severe conditions and control loss of the vehicle during braking.
-Further, the higher mass of battery-electric vehicles (BEVs) leads to much higher braking forces on both axles, so the electromechanical calipers on the market are no longer suitable.
-This article presents a concept for a brake-by-wire system for a battery electric vehicle, which features electromechanical brake actuators on all corners with a fail-safe architecture.
-The proposed system supports braking ratios up to z = 100% for vehicles with a total mass of maximum 3.5 tons.
-Besides the mechanical design of the actuator, the power electronics are taken into account too and the behavior is investigated through dedicated simulation.
+Mostly, this is the front axle, since the front brakes have to convert more kinetic energy during braking manoeuvers.
+Electromechanical actuators are currently used for rear brakes in hybrid brake-by-wire applications solely, since a loss of the front brake calipers can lead to severe conditions and control loss of the vehicle during braking.
+Further, the higher mass of battery electric vehicles (BEVs) leads to much higher braking forces on both axles and to increased sizes of the electromechanical calipers.
+This article presents a concept for a brake-by-wire system for battery electric vehicles, which features electromechanical brake actuators on all corners and a redundant system architecture.
+Theoretically, the proposed system is capable to generate a braking intensity up to 70% for vehicles with a total mass of approximately 2.8 tons.
+Besides mechanical design of the actuator, the power electronics are taken into account too and their behavior is investigated through dedicated simulation.

 - Citation